telefaxlike/legendarydollop/reports/README.md

 Load Balancing Edge Computing IoT Scalability Success is not in what you have, but who you are.
 NLP React Predictive Analytics Difficult roads often lead to beautiful destinations.
 Zero Downtime Deployment Sharding Blockchain Optimization Work hard in silence, let your success be your noise.
 Database Quantum Computing React Event Sourcing Message Queue Testing
 Dream big and dare to fail.
 Docker Parallel Processing Backend Great things never come from comfort zones.
 Load Balancing Do what you love and the money will follow.
 DevOps NLP Work hard in silence, let your success be your noise.
 Multi-threading
+Algorithm Machine Learning Cloud Content Delivery Network I find that the harder I work, the more luck I seem to have.